 49% of Dementia caregivers are found to experience high levels of stress.
 This leads to 63% of them experiencing signs of depression, and also leaves their immune systems affected for the next three years.

-Lack of Appreciation: Caregivers felt nobody appreciated how much effort they put in.
-One of the practitioners mentioned that the medical system did not consider caregivers a priority, which is why most available solutions on the market focus on the person with Dementia and not the caregiver.
+Lack of Appreciation: A common theme among our interviewees was that they felt that caregiving for dementia patients is a thankless job.
+They felt nobody appreciated how much effort they put in.
+One of the medical practitioners we interviewed was a Geriatric Specialist who has over the years seen many Dementia caregivers being highly stressed.
+She believed this is because the medical system does not consider caregivers a priority, which is why most available solutions on the market focus on the person with Dementia and not the caregiver.

-Lack of Support: Caregivers often felt a lack of support from their families.
+Lack of Support: Dementia caregiving tends to be a long-term period*.
+Most had been caregiving for years and over time, their social circles forgot to check up on them.
 They expected a higher level of involvement and accountability from their families.